nus-cs2103-AY2122S1/ip/docs/README.md

 `event CS2103T meeting /at 05/09/21 07:00`

-Note that deadline and event type of tasks require you to add time argument after `/at` or `/by`
+Note that deadline and event type of tasks require you to add time argument after `/at` or `/by`.

-While Saber supports multiple time format, to be safe, please follow either of the above format
+While Saber supports multiple time format, to be safe, please follow either of the above format.

 Expected outcome:

-Saber will reply you acknowledging the creation of a Todo / Normal Tasks
+Saber will reply you acknowledging the creation of a Todo / Normal Tasks.

 (This reply may vary depending on what type of task you create)